 PLEASE NOTE – all information is as given at the time of writing.
 Remember that much of this is subject to change.

 YES!
 The government have relaxed the rules about travel around the country, and overnight stays away from your home are now allowed.
 This includes campsites and caravan parks across the UK.

 So, when did campsite open?

 Campsites were allowed to open from July 4th in England, July 11th in Wales and from July 15th in Scotland.
 In Northern Ireland they opened as early as June 26th.

 This is great news for campers - time to dust off or upgrade your gear.

 What about wild camping.

 The rules around wild camping have always been open to some interpretation - see our guide here.
-If anything, Covid-19 has made the situation a little more black and white.
-The government stance is currently that:
+If anything, Covid-19 made the situation a little more black and white.
+During the initial lockdown release the government stance was that:

 You and your household can head outdoors for your physical and mental wellbeing in England.
 But be respectful to local people and communities.
 You must adopt social distancing at all times.
 Then return to your primary home – no overnight stays, including second homes and holiday homes.